History of Science and Medicine

 Dissertation Prospectus

 Students are encouraged to begin thinking about their dissertation topics during the second year.
-This is an opportune time, since they will be expected to submit a dissertation prospectus as soon as possible following the qualifying examination and to defend the prospectus orally before being admitted to full candidacy for the doctoral degree.
+They are required to prepare a dissertation prospectus as soon as possible following the qualifying examination and to defend the prospectus orally before being admitted to full candidacy for the doctoral degree.
 The prospectus colloquium is typically held in the second term of the third year, with advancement to candidacy before the start of the fourth year.

 For more information, please see the program’s Guide to Prospectus and Prospectus Colloquium at https://hshm.yale.edu/sites/default/files/files/prospectus_guide.pdf.